bencoman/pharogui-exercism/README.md

 # pharogui-exercism
-Investigating the feasibility of a GUI interface with Pharo to Exercism First job is to work our what its service API looks like.
+Investigating the feasibility of a GUI interface with Pharo to Exercism.
+The first job is to work our what its service API looks like.
-This is done by running Wireshark while running the commandline tool.
-Following the examples given at http://cli.exercism.io/usage/
+This is done by running Wireshark while running the commandline tool, following the examples given at http://cli.exercism.io/usage/

 ## Basic Usage

 ### Downloading exercises

-You download exercises for a track with the fetch command:
-Replace $TRACK_ID with the ID of the track you are working on, e.g. go, python or haskell:
+You download exercises for a track with the 'fetch' command, replacing $TRACK_ID with the ID of the track you are working on, e.g. go/python/haskell:

 ```
 $ exercism fetch $TRACK_ID